fastmcp-me/sequentialstory/README.md

 This project builds on the concepts of sequential thinking and structured problem-solving, adapting these approaches to both analytical and narrative frameworks for enhanced memory and problem-solving.

-The Sequential Thinking implementation is inspired by the JavaScript implementation from the Model Context Protocol repositories: https://github.com/modelcontextprotocol/servers/tree/main/src/sequentialthinking
+The Sequential Thinking implementation is a pure Python port inspired by the JavaScript implementation from the Model Context Protocol repositories: https://github.com/modelcontextprotocol/servers/tree/main/src/sequentialthinking